 The good news is that blueberry ash are usually trouble free.
 Occasionally you might have problems with the following things:

-- Scale and sooty mould – spray thoroughly with eco-oil to kill the scale and the sooty mould will then fade away.
+- Sooty mould – spray thoroughly with OCP eco-oil and the sooty mould will eventually fade away.
 A follow up spray a week later is recommended.
-More commonly seen in stressed trees so give them a few doses of eco-seaweed to help reduce stress levels and see if there’s anything else needed eg changing watering habits or improving the soil.
+More commonly seen in stressed trees so give them a few doses of OCP eco-seaweed to help reduce stress levels and see if there’s anything else needed, e.g. changing watering habits or improving the soil.